Skip to main content

 3. If an employee is scheduled for termination for any other reason prior to notification of family and medical leave and has received written notice of the termination, the employee's family and medical leave rights end on the previously scheduled termination date.

 4. If the employee is among the highest paid ten percent employed by the University of Houston and a determination is made by the president that restoring employment to the employee would result in substantial economic injury to the University, the employee's right to restoration of employment may end at the close of the family and medical leave period.
-At the time an employee in this category applies for family and medical leave, the employee must be notified that he/she may be ineligible for reinstatement.
+At the time an employee in this category applies for family and medical leave, the employee must be notified that they may be ineligible for reinstatement.

 In such cases, the employee maintains only those rights provided by such regulations as COBRA and, in the case of a reduction in force, MAPP 02.04.06 on Reduction in Force, or in the case of an otherwise properly grievable matter, MAPP 02.04.01 .